 Bill C-45 sees second conviction in Canada

-By Norm Keith Canadian Occupational Safety
+June 13, 2011 by Norm Keith Canadian Occupational Safety

 A second employer has been convicted under the Bill C-45 amendments to the Criminal Code.
 Pasquale Scrocca, a landscape contractor in Québec, was found guilty of criminal negligence causing death with respect to a workplace incident resulting in the death of his employee, Aniello Boccanfuso.
 The judgment marks the first trial decision examining the OHS criminal negligence provisions under the Criminal Code.